UMNCodeWork/UMNCodeWork.github.io/README.md

 ######Where do I save them?
 - _drafts/projects for draft project descriptions
 - _posts/projects for published project descriptions

-######Where do they show up on the live site?
-On the main "Projects" page.
-They are also aggregated with all of the other posts in the "What's New?" section of the "Home" page.

 ######What template should I use?
 ```